Vancouver Island Wedding Planners & Coordinators

 Problem-solving

-Handles weather pivots, missing items, timeline shifts - so you do not have to.
+Handles weather pivots, missing items, and timeline shifts so you don't have to.

 Dos and donts for hiring a planner

-Tips to find the right match and avoid common mistakes.
+A few tips to find the right fit and avoid common mistakes.

 Do: what to prioritize